veebch/boostbox/README.md

 # Workflow / Tools

 A set of command line tools that with a bit of tenacity in remembering keyboard shortcuts, makes for an efficient workflow.

-In no particular order
+In no particular order:

 ## Terminal multiplexer